Dimitris Kalaitzidis

 Dimitris Kalaitzidis (Δημήτρης Καλαϊτζίδης; born 20 January 1957) is a Greek professional football manager.

-Coaching career
+Managerial career

 Kalaitzidis started his managerial career in 1996 as he was appointed manager of Ampelokipoi F.C.
 Through his career he managed sixteen different clubs.
 He spent most of his career being the manager of Veria F.C.

 First steps

 Kalaitzidis began his managerial career when he was hired as the head coach of Ampelokoipoi F.C..
 He later joined Levadiakos F.C. but he did not remain with the club for a long time.
 After being fired by Levadiakos, he joined Apollonas Kria Vrisi F.C., where he stayed for a season.
 After, Apollonas it was Poseidon N.Mixaniona F.C. who trusted the young coach.
 Kalaitzidis stayed in Chalkidi for a year.
 In 2000, he joined Leonidio F.C. but the team's poor performance led him to the exit.
 His first professional job came when Panetolikos F.C., who was participating in Gamma Ethniki, offered Kalaitzidis a contract.
 Kalaitzidis joined the club and he remained only for few months.
 After taking a two-year break, Kalaitzidis returned to the football pitches as he joined ILTEX Lykoi F.C..
 He left from the club on 22 December 2004 as he accepted the contract offered by Gamma Ethniki club Veria F.C., a decision that changed his whole career.